OCHA-DAP/ocha-anticipy/docs/source/datasources/chirps.rst

 whereas monthly data can be obtained only with a 0.05-degree resolution.

-Moreover, when downloading the data, you can choose start and end date of the dataset to be downloaded, by specifying start and end year, month, and day.
-All parameters are optional: if not specified, the start and end year will be respectively set to 1981 and the most recent year for which the data is available on the server.
-Similar conventions apply to start and end month and day.
+Moreover, when downloading the data, you can choose start and end date of the dataset to be downloaded, by specifying both of them as `datetime.date` objects.
+Both parameters are optional: if not specified, the start and end date will be respectively set to 1981-1-1 and the most recent date for which the data is available on the server.
 In the following example, monthly data ranging from February 2001 to March 2006 is downloaded.

 .. code-block:: python